 Duncan Aviation recently christened this 19,200-sq-ft paint hangar.
 According to a spokesman, the new hangar “significantly increases” the capacity of the Battle Creek, Mich. facility, which expects to turn out some 100 aircraft exterior paint projects next year.
 The facility adds 40 more paint slots annually and can accommodate aircraft as large as the Global Express–and more than one at a time using a two-zone air-flow system.

 FBO AvCenter at Burlington (Vt.)
 International Airport more than doubled the available hangar space on a portion of its leasehold earlier this year when it opened its new “South Hangar” complex.
 The construction project consists of a 17,000-sq-ft heated hangar and a dozen new T hangars.
 The large hangar replaces an older 7,000-sq-ft hangar that was on the same site.
+It has 12,000 sq ft of storage area and 5,000 sq ft of shop and office space.

 At press time, there was still one hangar left unspoken for at the Paradise Aviation Jet Hangar construction project at Las Vegas McCarran International Airport (LAS).
 The Molasky Group has built seven private aircraft hangars on 10 acres adjacent to the airport at Mandalay Bay Road.
 The land is the last parcel remaining for private hangars at McCarran, the sixth busiest airport in the world.